isabella232/communication-services-network-traversal-hero/README.md

 ### Prerequisites

-You need Node.js
+- Create an Azure account with an active subscription.
+For details, see [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
+- Install [Node.js](https://nodejs.org/en/download/) Active LTS and Maintenance LTS versions (12.0.0 recommended).
+- Create an Azure Communication Services resource.
+For details, see [Create an Azure Communication Resource](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource?tabs=windows&pivots=platform-azp).
+You will need the connection string for this sample.
-Firefox, Edge or Chrome
+- Firefox, Edge or Chrome
-Computer with camera
+- Computer with a camera
-A Communication Services resource, you will need the Connection String.

 ### Installing